BFro7808/bfro7808.github.io/README.md

 Session 9
 This session covered date time objects and the functions that they have built into them.
 I learned a bit more on how to work with date objects since I’m relatively unfamiliar with them plus some string manipulation.
 Working with date & time in general is likely a very useful skill for developing software.
 Maybe for something like setting a time limit on how long a password is valid for use before it needs to be changed, or how long before a password could be reused.
 Not so much a web thought but a general tech thought.

+Session 10
+My only experience with objects before this was creating classes and making objects from those, which was extremely useful for making games with the HTML canvas.
+This method of making objects is rather straightforward and I like it.
+Overall, didn’t have any issues other than when I was trying to incorporate a radio selection into activity 3 and ultimately decided it wasn’t work the trouble.
+Objects like these could be very useful for keeping track of a set of information in a logical and easy to use way, like having a person object and assigning them a name, date of birth, address, etc..